RocketSmash9000/incredidot/README.md

 ## Other
 This project was made possible thanks to [Godot Engine](https://godotengine.org/license/).

-The project is based off of Incredibox by So Far So Good.
-This project is by no means a replica of the game or a replacement.
+The project is based off of [Incredibox](https://www.incredibox.com/) by So Far So Good.
+This project is by no means a replica or a replacement of the game.